-- Along with 5 other water companies, South West Water is under a criminal investigation regarding dry spills. - At present, South West Water are not sharing requests for dry spill information as this could prejudice the criminal investigation.
-However, this position is under review by the Information. - However, this position is under review by the Information Commissioner and may change.
+- Along with 5 other water companies, South West Water is under a criminal investigation regarding dry spills. - At present, South West Water are not sharing requests for dry spill information as this could prejudice the criminal investigation. - However, this position is under review by the Information Commissioner and may change.